Skip to main content

 Care Guide

-Plant tubers 2–3 inches (5–8 cm) deep in a container of heavy loam (not peat-based compost) topped with gravel to prevent clouding, and submerge in still water 6–18 inches (15–45 cm) deep.
-Site in full sun to partial shade.
-Water temperature should remain above 60°F (15°C) for active growth.
-Feed with aquatic plant fertiliser tablets pushed into the substrate every 4–6 weeks during the growing season.
-In the Pacific Northwest, grow in a container pond or lined half-barrel that can be moved indoors or into a greenhouse before water temperature drops below 55°F (13°C) in autumn.
-During winter dormancy, store the container in a cool, frost-free location (40–50°F / 5–10°C) with the soil kept barely moist.
-Resume submersion in spring when water warms.
+Plant tubers 2-3 inches (5-8 cm) deep in a container of heavy loam topped with gravel to prevent water clouding from substrate disturbance, and submerge the container in still water 6-18 inches (15-45 cm) deep.
+Site selection runs to full sun to partial shade.
+Water temperature must remain above 60°F (15°C) for active growth, and the species enters dormancy below 55°F (13°C).
+Aquatic plant fertilizer tablets pushed into the substrate every 4-6 weeks during the growing season carries the nutrient demand, since the species cannot draw nutrients from typical garden soil amendments.
+In the Pacific Northwest, the species is grown in a container pond or lined half-barrel that can be moved indoors or into a greenhouse before water temperature drops below 55°F (13°C) in autumn.
+During winter dormancy, the container is held in a cool frost-free location at 40-50°F (5-10°C) with the soil kept barely moist, and submersion resumes in spring when water warms above 60°F.

 Pruning

-Remove dead or yellowing floating leaves throughout the growing season.
-Cut spent flower spikes at the water surface.
-During autumn dormancy onset, remove all dead foliage.
-No other pruning is required.
+Dead or yellowing floating leaves are removed throughout the growing season to maintain water clarity.
+Spent flower spikes are cut at the water surface after bloom completes.
+During autumn dormancy onset, all dead foliage is removed before the tuber moves to the overwintering location.
+No other pruning is needed.

 Maintenance Level